kaisersource/LOGistICS/README.md

 Build LOGistICS container inside the dir by using: docker build -t logistics .

-Execute in interactive mode in order to enable GUI docker run -it -p 102:102 -p 502:502 logistics
+Execute in interactive mode in order to enable GUI: docker run -it -p 102:102 -p 502:502 logistics

-In order to cetach the container and avoid its suicide do: ctrl+p, then ctrl+q
+In order to detach the container and avoid its suicide do: ctrl+p, then ctrl+q